List of discontinued Volkswagen Group petrol engines: 2.0 R4 16v FSI (EA113)

-Four cylinder LT/MWM petrols
+Four-cylinder LT/MWM

-2.0 R4 52-55kW (EA831)
+2.0 R4 52–55 kW (EA831)

-This engine was designed by Audi for sole use in the Volkswagen LT.
+This engine was designed by NSU with assistance from Daimler-Benz as "Projekt Mexiko" (H-engine) and found its way to Audi for sole use in the Volkswagen LT.
 Other versions of this engine were installed in cars as diverse as the Porsche 924 and the AMC Gremlin.
+This engine has no connection or common parts with any EA827 derivative, including inline four, inline five, or inline six-cylinder designs.